Black Fives

 Black Fives is a trademarked term, federally registered in the United States Patent & Trademark Office, that refers to the all-Black basketball teams that existed in the United States between 1904, when the game was first introduced to African Americans on a wide-scale organized basis, and 1950, when the NBA signed its first Black players.
-The period is known as the "Black Fives Era" or "Early Black Basketball" or simply "Black Basketball."
+The Black Fives Era produced notable NBA players who contributed to African American history.
+The term "Black Fives" represents the historic significance of these pioneering teams, which played a crucial role in breaking down racial barriers in American sports during the early 20th century.

 History

-The Black Fives Era began in 1904, when basketball was first introduced to African Americans on a wide-scale organized basis.
+The year 1904 was the start of the Black Fives Era, which was marked by the formation of "Black Fives" teams as a result of African Americans' exclusion from mainstream leagues.
 The Black Five teams disbanded when the National Basketball Association became racially integrated in 1950.

 Early basketball teams were often called "fives” in reference to the five starting players.
 All-black teams were known as colored quints, colored fives, Negro fives, or black fives.

 Dozens of all-black teams emerged during the Black Fives Era, in New York City, Washington, Chicago, Pittsburgh, Philadelphia, Cleveland, and other cities.
 They were sponsored by or affiliated with churches, athletic clubs, social clubs, businesses, newspapers, YMCA branches, and other organizations.

 The terms "Black Fives" and "Black Fives Era" are trademarked phrases owned by Black Fives, Inc., whose founder and owner, Claude Johnson, coined the terms while researching and promoting the period's history.